Juan Pablo Di Pace: Career

-Upon moving to Spain he played regular roles in TV series such as Supercharly, Angel o Demonio, Los Hombres de Paco, 90-60-90, and El Don de Alba.
-In 2011 he starred in the final season of Física o Química,.
 Di Pace also starred in the video for the 2004 Eric Prydz hit "Call On Me".
 In the video, he is the only man amongst a group of women in an aerobics class.
 He also directed and starred in the sequel What a Feeling by Hughes Corporation in 2006, which is loosely based on dance sequences from Flashdance and Dirty Dancing.
-In 2008 he directed a music video for Katie Melua, in which he appears opposite his sister, María Victoria Di Pace.
-In 2009 he appeared on the videoclip "Time Is Running Out" by Muse.
+In 2008 he directed a music video for Katie Melua.
+In 2009, he appeared on the music video Time Is Running Out by Muse.

+Upon moving to Spain he played regular roles in TV series such as Supercharly, Angel o Demonio, Los Hombres de Paco, 90-60-90, and El Don de Alba.
+In 2011, he starred in the final season of Física o Química.

+In 2013, Di Pace moved to the US and was cast as series regular billionaire businessman Nicolas Treviño for season 3 of the TNT drama series Dallas.